 Now that we know the pages we are going to develop, what our app needs to do and we also have some inspiration, we can start designing our Wireframes

-Phase 2 – Wireframing
+Phase 2 – Create low-fidelity wireframes

 This step is crucial, because with it we can start to visualize the face of our application and we can also get quick and objective feedback from those involved in the project.